tgi-io/tgi-core/spec/README.md

 </blockquote>
 ## [&#9664;](#-presentation)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-user) &nbsp;Session
 #### Session Model
-<p>The Session Model represents the Session logged into the system.
-The library uses this for system access, logging and other functions.</p>
+The Session Model represents the Session logged into the system.
+The library uses this for system access, logging and other functions.

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Session:</i></b>
 ```javascript